multigcs/riocore/README.md

 ```
 halcompile --install Output/BOARD_NAME/LinuxCNC/rio.c
 ```
-this step is necessary after every configuration change !
+*this step is necessary after every configuration change !*

 then you can start LinuxCNC with your new .ini file:
 ```
 linuxcnc Output/BOARD_NAME/LinuxCNC/rio.ini
 ```
+**all file will be overwritte by the generator tool** **if you change the .ini file by hand, for example, you should make a copy of it**

 ### Prerequisites